 Anesthesia prevents pain during surgery.
 As you recover, you may have some pain.
 Your doctor will give you medication to manage any pain.

 You may need to stay in the hospital for 2-5 days.
 If you have any problems, you may need to stay longer.

 You will be asked to start with a modified diet.
 Depending on the details of your surgery, your doctor may recommend just liquids at first or soft solids.
 You will be given a schedule to work back toward your normal diet.

-You will be able to notice cosmetic change immediately.
+You will be able to notice cosmetic change right away.
 Your jaw will need to heal before you can do normal movements.
 As a result, it may take some time to feel the improvements in bite or jaw movement.
-Your bone should heal in about 6 weeks.
-It will take about 9-12 months before the jaw heals completely.

-Corrective Jaw Surgery.
-American Association of Oral and Maxillofacial Surgeons.
+Corrective jaw surgery.
+American Association of Oral and Maxillofacial Surgeons website.
 Available at:

 Home care after surgery.
 Fallon Oral Surgery of Syracuse.
 Available at:

 Orthognathic surgery.
 Harvard Oral and Maxillofacial Surgery.
 Available at:

 http://www.massgeneral.org/omfs/services/procedure.aspx?id=2166.
 Accessed September 6, 2016.

 Oral wound care after Mohs Surgery.
 University of Wisconsin-Madison.
 Available at: